beyondstorage/go-converge/README.md

-# go-converge
+# go-stream

-go-converge will converge input from upper storage to underlying storage.
+`go-stream` will allow stream reading/writing on `Storage` via adding a new stream layer.

+This lib will maintain data between under and upper storage layer.